Aadya2905/aadyasharma.in/content/posts/panic-attacks-vs-anxiety-attacks-how-to-tell-them-apart.md

 * Restlessness
 * Irritability

-#### Conclusion
+## Conclusion

 Understanding the difference between panic attacks and anxiety attacks isn’t just about definitions; it’s about recognising what your body and mind are trying to tell you.
 For years, I didn’t know there was a difference.
 I just knew something felt wrong, and I didn’t have the words to explain it.
-Learning the language of my mental health—naming it, understanding it—was one of the first steps toward healing.
+Learning the language of my mental health:naming it, understanding it, was one of the first steps toward healing.

 Whether you’ve experienced one panic attack or live with chronic anxiety, know this: you’re not weak, and you’re not alone.
 What you feel is real, and it matters.
 The more we talk about mental health, the more we break down shame and misinformation.
 The more we share, the less alone someone else might feel in their struggle.